EGR314-Spring2024-Team303/EGR314-Spring2024-Team303.github.io/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/R-VpR88BmgA?si=8asg205ILbVlzzUh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # Introduction
-Ground Moving Weather Station 01 is a device that can accurately read and detect specific weather while being mobile on the ground on all terrains and harsh environments.
+Ground Moving Weather Station 01 is a device that can accurately read and detect specific weather you want to find while being mobile on the ground on all terrains and harsh environments.
 The device is designed to be user-friendly, easy to use, and durable.

 [Team organization](/Team_organization.md) | [User Needs, Benchmarking, and Requirements](/User_Needs_Benchmarking_Requirements.md) | [Design Ideation](/Design_Ideation.md)